-Timecode Source Description VITC Timecode is read from the VITC input for the channel.
-LTC Timecode is read from the LTC input for the channel.

-Timecode Source Description System Clock If using the SD-00 models, the record channel has an internal timecode generator that runs in one of the following modes: Time of Day The generator is locked to the Windows Operating system real time clock.
-Start time Specifies the timecode to use when the recording starts.
+Timecode Source Description AncVITC Available on HD channels only.
+Timecode is read from ancillary VITC.
+VITC Timecode is read from the VITC input for the channel.
+LTC Available on SD channels only.
+Timecode is read from the LTC input for the channel.
+AncLTC Available on HD channels only.
+Timecode is read from ancillary LTC.
+Time of Day If using the SD-00 models, the record channel has an internal timecode generator.
+When Time of Day is selected, the generator is locked to the Time of Day Source as currently configured.
+Start Time If using the SD-00 models, the record channel has an internal timecode generator.
+When Start Time is selected, you can specify the timecode to use when the recording starts.
 The drop frame option is enabled when the system timing is set to the 525 line standard (NTSC).
 Drop frame timecode allows the generator to operate as an accurate clock.